 A business website is more than just a static marketing piece.
 When managed correctly, it can help you attract more customers.
-Here are 8 ways you can use your website to drive traffic, both online and off.
+Here are 8 ways you can use your website to drive traffic, both online and off:

-- Include calls to action.
 Each page of your website should feature a specific call to action, such as “Shop Now,” “Call for a Consultation” or “Sign Up.”
 Make sure your calls to action are easy to see and click on (even on a mobile device).
 Use tools such as pop-ups or chat windows to grab customers who start navigating away from a page without taking action.

-- Enable self-service.
 Some people don’t like talking on the phone.
 If your website enables them to make appointments, request a sales call or schedule a consultation online, they won’t have to.
 These features also save your business time since you don’t need an employee to handle the requests.